Learn entrepreneurship by doing it.

 If you're a college student, you need to be competitive in the job market.
 If you're an emerging entrepreneur, you need to gain work experience as quickly as possible.
 Working for a start-up lets you do both, while also giving you the opportunity to test yourself, build your resume, meet other entrepreneurs, and most importantly, learn by doing in the face of uncertainty.

-There's a national trend that highlights the need for more entrepreneurs, as seen in this article called Six Paths of the Typical U.S. College Graduate and Why They're All Wrong.
-(Hint: Entrepreneurship is more than just a career path--it's crucial to the economic future and character of the United States and abroad.)
+There's a national trend that highlights the need for more entrepreneurs.
 Early exposure gives students unique opportunities to work in innovative industries alongside practicing entrepreneurs.

 Startup Internship Direct Placement Program

-The Venture for NOLA (VFN) program, modeled after the national startup internship program Venture for America, gives you the real-world experience where you can apply what you've learned in classes, leverage your past experience, and develop new skill sets.
-It's also an opportunity to figure out if entrepreneurship and the startup world are where you want to live, work, and scale.
-Graduates of the VFN program have expanded their internships into full-time employment at major companies in the New Orleans area.
+The Startup Internship program gives you the real-world experience where you can apply what you've learned in classes, leverage your past experience, and develop new skill sets.
+Graduates of the program have expanded their internships into full-time employment at major companies in the New Orleans area.

-The VFN program runs during both the Fall and Spring semesters, and qualifies and trains students for direct placement with local start-up partners.
-The application process includes an online application and an in-person interview with the Center for Entrepreneurship and Community Development.
+The Startup Internship runs during the Fall and Spring semesters and qualifies students for direct placement with local start-up partners.
+The application process includes an online application and an in-person interview.